rjmags1/algorithms-practice/leetcode/179_largest_number.md

 ```

 ## Notes
-- More pythonic way of handling this using a custom key object with a method for comparing.
+- More "pythonic" way of handling this using a custom key object with a method for comparing.